top of page

 • If placed inside the accordion mechanism, the user simply needs to open the window and close the accordion shutter and lock it.

-• The Florida Building Code require at least two openings to be opened from the inside in the possibility of an emergency.
+• The Florida Building Code require at least two openings to be opened from the inside in the possibility of an emergency (Including the Garage Door).

 • Locks installed inside the device mechanism do not require a key to be used.

-• You can open it as if you had a key.
+• You can open it similar as if you had a key.

 • Higher than the first floor, locks are required inside the accordion mechanism.

-• In extremely rare cases, there is a type of lock that can be used from both sides.
+• For doors, sliding doors, and similar openings, there is a type of lock that can be used from both sides.

-• Accordion shutter locks can be placed along the accordion structure.
+• Accordion shutter locks can be placed along the blade height and joints structure.

 • The placement depends on how the opening unit opens.

-• The accordion lock is going to be located more at the right, left, down, upwards, or center by looking for the fastest and easiest way the user could manipulate the accordion mechanism.
+• The accordion lock is going to be located where you can reach it comfortably.
+The fastest and easiest way the user could manipulate the accordion mechanism.
 For example:

-• If a window opens from the bottom side, it will be placed in the bottom section of the structure.
+• If a window opens from the bottom side, it will be placed in the lower section of the structure.

-• If a window opens from the right side, it will be placed on the right section of the structure.
+• If a window opens from either side, it will be placed on that section of the structure.

-My accordion shutters sound too much!
+My shutters became noisy!
 What should I do now?

 FAQs - Accordon shtters noice?

-• Retracted blades by their own will get loose along the rails, causing noise due to the passing wind.
+• Retracted blades by their own will slide along the rails, causing noise due to the passing wind.

-• Make sure to place the stoppers on the bottom track after each use.
+• Make sure to place the stoppers, clips, or band, after each use.

-• Make sure the stoppers are tight to the rail and close to the blades as much as possible.
+• Make sure the stoppers or clips and close to the blades as much as possible, and the blades are tight enough.

-• Contact us if there are lost stoppers.
+• Contact us if there are lost stoppers or clippers to replace them.

 • This could also mean the unit is in the need of maintenance.